Declarative modelling

 Format description

-The expected YAML follows a simple format, where a parent object (i.e. an object that already exists in the model) is selected, and one or more of three different operations is applied to it:
+The expected instruction document in the YAML follows a simple format, where a parent object (i.e. an object that already exists in the model) is selected, and one or more of three different operations is applied to it:

 • extend-ing the object on list attributes,